 - Listen to them, their stories, their concerns

 - Find a solution to their problems

-Let these tips guide you on your journey to turning your plan into action, your plan of starting the business you want while saving loads of money in the initial investment.
+Let these tips guide you on your journey to turning your plan into action, to starting the business you want, while saving loads of money in the initial investment.